ryan-roemer/loose-bits/_posts/2013-11-27-chai-jq-test-plugin.md

 ---
 layout: post
-title: chai-jq - jQuery Test Assertions for Chai
+title: chai-jq - jQuery Assertions for Chai
 description:
   chai-jq is a plugin for the Chai test assertion framework that adds a set of jQuery specific assertions for JavaScript application testing.